-- Entry fees for League events shall be as determined at the AGM.
+- Entry fees for League events shall be as determined at the Half year meeting.

 - Entry forms shall be forwarded to League Club contacts prior to the event and emailed to the website manager (preferably at least 3 weeks before and with a post code for the race HQ).
 Entry forms shall stipulate the age of juniors to be under 16 years.

 - For each scoring event, results must be scored by the organising club in accordance with the scoring system and a copy sent to each League club contact, the League co-ordinator and the League Statistician, within 10 days.
 Scores for the year will be collated and distributed by the League’s statistician.

 - Queries concerning event scoring must be notified to League Statistician (Phil McErlain) within 2 weeks of receipt of results.

-- Individual clubs will be responsible for organising their events but the following facilities should be provided, where possible
+- Individual clubs will be responsible for organising their events but the following facilities should be provided.

 - Entries on the day

 - Car parking

 - Drinks (at the finish and on the course if distance/temperature dictates)

 League co-ordinators, Chairperson, Secretary, Treasurer, Website coordinator and Statistitian

 - To disseminate information amongst club members and ensure all clubs have a channel through which to raise matters affecting League clubs or the League itself.